hey-api/openapi-ts/docs/openapi-ts/migrating.md

 ### Deprecated exports from `index.ts`

 Currently, `index.ts` file exports all generated artifacts.
-We will be slowly moving away from this practice.
+We will be slowly moving away from this practice as it increases the chance of export conflicts.

 ```js
 export { ApiError } from './core/ApiError';